dgroomes/stackoverflow-look-back/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* DONE Consider adding RPC from the extension to the web page.
-Currently there is only the other way where the extension background script is the RPC server and the web page is the RPC client.
-But the other way would create a needed communication channel.
-Currently, the way that the extension communicates commands to the web page is an awkward "load another tiny script on the page" strategy.
-The many little content scripts and web scripts added to handle the dispatch of the "scrape votes" or "expand posts" command is verbose.
-They include:
-    * (DONE Converted to RPC) `content-script-scrape-votes.js`
-    * (DONE Converted to RPC) `content-script-expand-posts.js`
-    * (DONE Converted to RPC) `web-scrape-votes.js`
-    * (DONE Converted to RPC) `web-expand-posts.js`

-  They could all go removed and replaced with an RPC server (listener) that listens for the "scrape votes" or "expand posts" command from the extension background script.
-    * DONE First, start by defining an `RpcServer` interface class and a `BackgroundScriptRpcServer` class.
-Use the `BackgroundScriptRpcServer` in `init-common.js`.
-    * DONE Next, define a server on the front-end and a client in the background.
-This is a bit abstract so I need to gather my thoughts.
-Consider the *direction-specific* messaging channels that already exist:
-        * From web page to background scripts (Chrome; `ChromiumRpcClient.js` `ChromiumBackgroundScriptRpcServer.js`)
-        * From web page to content scripts (Firefox; `FirefoxRpcClient.js` to `content-script-messaging-proxy.js`)
-        * From content script to background (Firefox; `content-script-messaging-proxy.js` to `FirefoxBackgroundScriptRpcServer.js`)

-      The stumbling block that I'll run into when developing a "background to front-end communication channel" is I think the only way to "listen" for messages from the web page is via a `window.addEventListener` listener.
-      Chrome's extension APIs allow a web page to *send* messages to the extension messaging system via `chrome.runtime.sendMessage`
-      but I don't think there is a similar API to listen for messages.
-Instead we must resort to listening to the window object.
-And this design requires that we have a messaging component in a content script because content scripts have have access to the window while the background scripts do not.
-Long story short, we need to incorporate `content-script-messaging-proxy.js`
-      into our Chromium design (before, it was just for Firefox) and then extend `content-script-messaging-proxy.js` to handle both directions.
-It should transfer messages from the web page to the background scripts and it should do the reverse: transfer messages from the background scripts to the web page.
-        * DONE Prototype a "server to front-end" RPC for Firefox.
-Why Firefox?
-Because it already incorporates the `content-script-messaging-proxy.js` so it will be easier.
-And if the prototype works, there's a much clearer path for a general implementation and/or a Chromium implementation.
 * Change the project name.
 Drop the "static" name and replace it with "extractor", or "viewer" or something like that.
-* DONE Standardize on RPC class naming convention.
-    * For clients, the name should follow: 1) BrowserDescriptor 2) SourceDescription 3) DestinationDescriptor 4) "
-      RpcClient"
-    * For servers, the name should follow: 1) BrowserDescriptor 2) DestinationDescriptor 3) "RpcServer"

-  The class comments should follow the same order.
 * Defect.
 If you click the extension button more than once, it is problematic because it runs the content scripts every time, which mean multiple window listeners are added because of `content-script-messaging-proxy.js`.
 * This project has ballooned and I could really use some ESLint or something to do the undifferentiated heavy lifting of finding basic problems.
 For example, I changed the signature of the RPC client, and it's pretty easy to miss a call site and update the args.
-* DONE Consider turning `content-script-messaging-proxy.js` into a specific component of the RPC system.
-The genericness of it is becoming more confusing I think.
-This work will include baking in the "procedure target RPC" in the RpcClient and RpcServer classes and also handling it in the content script proxy.

 ## Finished Wish List items